Parity- and Time Reversal-Violating Pion Nucleon Couplings: Higher Order Chiral Matching Relations: Discussion of the matching relations of

 \section{Discussion of the matching relations of $\bar{g}_\pi^{(i)}$}

 With all the preparations in Sec. \ref{sec:spurion}-\ref{sec:loopcorrection} we are now in a position to discuss the matching relations between the $\bar{g}_\pi^{(i)}$ and the hadron mass shifts induced by various effective operators.
 It is obvious that a necessary condition for these matching relations to exist is that the underlying operator should possess both PCTC and PVTV components simultaneously.
 This simple observation greatly reduces the amount of relevant operators to four types, namely (1) the complex quark mass operator, (2) the dipole-like operators, (3) the LR4Q operator and (4) the two chirally invariant $(\bar{L}R)(\bar{L}R)$-type operators.
 We shall apply our general formalism in Sec. \ref{sec:spurion}-\ref{sec:loopcorrection} to study the influences of these four types of operators separately.
-The effective Lagrangian at low energy that encodes effects of such operators are arranged according to increasing powers of $E$, a typical small energy scale in the theory.
-A valid power expansion in HBChPT requires $E/(2\pi F_\pi), E/m_N\ll 1$.
-Following usual conventions \cite{Hemmert:1997ye}, forms such as $\partial_\mu$, $m_\pi$ and $\delta_\Delta$ count as $O(E^1)$ while the light quark mass $m_q$ and other quantities linearly proportional to $m_q$ count as $O(E^2)$ because we shall see later that $m_\pi^2\sim m_q$.